Abhyankar's conjectures in Galois theory: Current status and future directions: The lifting problem, the local lifting problem, and the Oort conjecture

 \section{The lifting problem, the local lifting problem, and the Oort conjecture}

-In Section \ref{aSoort}, the letter $G$ will always represent a finite group.
-A $G$-cover of curves over a field is assumed to involve only projective, smooth, geometrically connected curves.
-The field $k$ will be algebraically closed of characteristic $p > 0$.

-In the earlier parts of this paper, we have discussed much about constructing branched $G$-covers of algebraic curves over $k$.
-In particular, when $p$ does not divide the order of $G$, such covers are in one-to-one correspondence with branched $G$-covers of algebraic curves in characteristic zero, once a lift of the branch locus is given, and come simply from reducing the corresponding cover in characteristic zero (cf.\ Section \ref{Sfundgroups}).
+In the earlier parts of this paper, we have discussed much about constructing branched $G$-covers of algebraic curves over $k$ in characteristic $p$.
+In particular, when $p$ does not divide the order of $G$, such covers are in one-to-one correspondence with branched $G$-covers of algebraic curves in characteristic zero, once a lift of the branch locus is given (cf.\ Section \ref{Sfundgroups}); in fact, they arise from the mod $p$ reduction of the corresponding cover in characteristic zero.
 However, when $p$ divides the order of $G$, we have seen that things get more complicated.
 In particular (cf.\ Section \ref{Sinertiareduction}), $G$-covers in characteristic zero can have bad reduction, and thus do not necessarily give rise to branched covers in characteristic $p$.
 Furthermore, there exist many $G$-covers in characteristic $p$ that have no obvious analogues in characteristic zero.
 For example, by Abhyankar's Conjecture \ref{dAbhConj}, there exist $G$-covers of $\proj^1_k$, branched at one point, whenever $G$ is a finite simple group whose order is divisible by $p$.
 In general, it is not easy to see when these covers come from reducing covers in characteristic zero (clearly such a cover cannot be the reduction of a $G$-cover of $\proj^1$ branched at one point in characteristic zero when $G$ is nontrivial!).
 This section addresses this question, namely, \emph{when is a branched $G$-cover of $k$-curves the reduction of a $G$-cover of curves in characteristic zero?}.

 The exposition here is necessarily short and limited.
-A much more thorough and lengthy account is given in \cite{Ob:ll}.
+Much more thorough and lengthy accounts are given in \cite{Ob:ll} and \cite{Ob:lc}.

+Throughout Section \ref{aSoort}, $G$ always denotes a finite group, and the field $k$ is assumed to be algebraically closed of characteristic $p > 0$.
+A $G$-cover of curves over a field is assumed to involve only projective, smooth, geometrically connected curves.